brianglass/anastasis/files/holy_fathers.md

 mso-bidi-font-size:10.0pt">We worshippers and believers honour the Creator of all and Saviour in two undivided essences, and double wills and energies; therefore the error of Severos we utterly repulse.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">Come, let us all plainly reject the error of Severos, Eftyches and Jacob, and with them that of Theodore and Dioskoros; but let us praise in godly songs the fourth Council of the deÂ­vout Fathers.</span>
+mso-bidi-font-size:10.0pt">Come, let us all plainly reject the error of Severos, Eftyches and Jacob, and with them that of Theodore and Dioskoros; but let us praise in godly songs the fourth Council of the de­vout Fathers.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:
 10.0pt;font-style:normal;mso-bidi-font-style:italic">**Theotokion.**</span>